TakamitsuMaruo/mouse/mouse/readme_en.md

     GitHub:[@TakamitsuMaruo](https://github.com/TakamitsuMaruo)
     Qiita:[@Schumitt](https://qiita.com/Schmitt)

-The codes are available as open source under the terms of the MIT License.
+**These codes are available as open source under the terms of the MIT License**.
 Bug reports and Pull Requests are welcome on Twitter,GitHub and Qiita.